-- 24. The above risks have a greater impact on the Council's approach to investments than its borrowing.
-To further understand the impact of these risks, and the control measures in place to mitigate them, a risk assessment schedule is set out at the end of the Investment Strategy (Appendix 1). - 25.
+- 24. To further understand the impact of these risks, and the control measures in place to mitigate them, a risk assessment schedule is set out at the end of the Investment Strategy (Appendix 1). - 25.
 Overall this shows that the Council has a clear understanding of the potential risks and has fully considered ways of addressing them.